kairosity/mp3-snapathon/testing.md

 as well as reducing her photo "leaves"'s ```photo_votes``` from 100 to 0.
 Leaves received more votes than any other photo in that competition, but did not win any awards, evidenced by its ```awards``` field remaining ```null```

+## Testing the awards() function 2

+To ensure that everything including the AP Scheduler automaton worked well, I ran another test, but for this one I did not interfere with the timing of the logic.

+### Process:

+1. Again, I created (and re-used) 31 dummy users and images and had them all enter a weekly competition with the theme of "Architecture".

+2. I ensured that all the awards() logic was as it would in the final deployment.

+3. On Saturday I had 29 of the dummy users vote for their favourite images.

+4. 2 dummy users "forgot" to vote and they are for testing the "user must vote" rule.
+Their photo's points should be reduced to 0.

+5.

 ## Testing the Vote logic